Michaelj520/cse15l-lab-reports/report 1 - Yifan Jiang.md

 ![Image](15L LR1 - 1.png)
 1. When this command was run, the working directory is home.
-2. I got this output because `cd` is used to change directory, but I didn't provide an argument to make the change.
-Thus, there was no output and no change was made.
+2. I got this output because `cd` is used to change directory.
+When no argument is passed, it will change to the home directory.
+However, since I am already in the home directory, no output and change were made.
-3. The output is not an error.
+4. The output is not an error.

 ---